 Transportation in Hillsborough River State Park

-Hillsborough River State Park is just minutes from Tampa, off of Highway 301, so it should be easy to get to the park.
+Hillsborough River State Park is a very short drive from Tampa and is located off of Highway 301, so it should be easy to get to the park no matter where you are traveling from.
+There are two entrances to the park, both of which lead to the State Park Access Road.
 When driving your RV into the campground, you will encounter a one-way loop to get there.
-This one-way road is all paved and you shouldn’t have any issues driving your RV to your campsite.
-There are no other driving difficulties that you should come across within the park.
+This one-way road is paved so you shouldn’t have any issues driving your RV to your campsite.
+There are no other driving difficulties that you should come across during your visit to the park, but make sure your rig is 50 feet in length or under.

-If you’re visiting with your RV for the day only, you can park at the main parking lot.
-You should have no trouble finding a spot to park it here.
-If you’re planning on staying overnight though, you may find it easier to set up at your campsite first, then head out with your smaller personal vehicle.
+If you’re visiting with your RV just for the day, you can park at the main parking lot.
+You should have no trouble finding a spot to park since the lot is quite large.
+If you’re planning on staying overnight, you should set up at your campsite first, then head out with your smaller personal vehicle.
+The winter weather at Hillsborough River State Park is known to be quite mild, but if you are concerned about conditions you can call the park office for an update before you depart on your adventure.

 Campgrounds and parking in Hillsborough River State Park